The Possible Dangers of Buying Medicines Over the Internet

 - It's located in the United States.

 - It's licensed by the state board of pharmacy where the website is operating.
-A list of these boards is available at the website of the National Association of Boards of Pharmacy.

 - It has a licensed pharmacist available to answer your questions.